blytkerchan/blytkerchan.github.io/_posts/2009-08-18-using-four-letter-words-in-code.markdown

 - Posts that need to be re-tagged (WIP)
 ---

-When writing firmware and device drivers, it is useful, sometimes, to have human-readable integer values - i.e. integer values that, when you read them in a debugger, mean something distinctive.
-This is different from using integers that have a distinctive bit pattern so you can read them on a scope (ex.
+When writing firmware and device drivers, it is useful, sometimes, to have human-readable integer values - i.e. integer values that, when you read them in a debugger, mean something distinctive.<!--more--> This is different from using integers that have a distinctive bit pattern so you can read them on a scope (ex.
 0xABABABAB, which is 10101011 repeated four times).
 So, when generating a new magic number, I usually use od, like this

     $ echo -n {FOUR-LETTER-WORD} | od -t x1